programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Python is the most popular programming language.[^3][^4] It is especially useful for data scientists,[^5] or anyone interested in analyzing and visualizing data, because it comes with an enormous library of tools specifically for these applications.
 If you are unfamiliar with Python, you may find Kaggle's [Introduction to Python](https://www.kaggle.com/learn/python) tutorial helpful. *Programming Historian* also has a lesson on [introducing and installing Python](https://programminghistorian.org/en/lessons/introduction-and-installation).

 Written in Python (and [C](https://en.wikipedia.org/wiki/C_(programming_language))), Pandas is a powerful package for data manipulation, analysis, and visualization.
-If you are unfamiliar with Pandas, you will find some basic *Programming Historian* lessons on [installing Pandas](https://programminghistorian.org/en/lessons/visualizing-with-bokeh),and [using Pandas to handle and analyze data](https://programminghistorian.org/en/lessons/crowdsourced-data-normalization-with-pandas).
+If you are unfamiliar with Pandas, you will find some basic *Programming Historian* lessons on [installing Pandas](https://programminghistorian.org/en/lessons/visualizing-with-bokeh), and [using Pandas to handle and analyze data](https://programminghistorian.org/en/lessons/crowdsourced-data-normalization-with-pandas).
 Kaggle also offers free [introduction to Pandas](https://www.kaggle.com/learn/pandas) lessons, and Pandas has its own useful [Getting Started tutorial](https://pandas.pydata.org/docs/getting_started/index.html).

 This lesson uses several Pandas methods, such as:
 - [.describe()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html)